dottjt/plastic/chapters/07-bubble.md

 There was a keen sense of dread that lingered in the never-ending stream of countless cogs that marched into the office building that morning, one foot in front of the other, conspiring itself in a feared battle-royale of blame and conjecture.
 Dark clouds in legions of three, gathered around the erroneous failures making themselves evident in the financial consequences thrust upon all.
 Peering into the sauntering graveyard of demotion and indemnity it holds sacred upon the walking bone and flesh.
 I shuddered as I stepped into the cold laborious lobby, shriek with the lost souls that levitated in a disturbed tremor to their casks awaiting them at their desks.

 Turning my attention towards the usual happy-hour of moment, I smile and wave at the receptionist, only to receive a stark glare of putrid bitterness, as if I'd intentionally shot her cat in a feud of pure injustice.
 Gone were the vibrant colours and the buoyant pick-me-ups, and in were the bleak browns and sickening white cardigans, matched against an ice-cold corpse of Carbon lipstick and burnt silicone.
 It's as if she were preparing to give a lap dance at a funeral.
 Junior developers pacing back and forth in between their workstations, coddled in an anxiety of austere Bluetooth mouth and technological hysteria.
 Marketing co-ordinators and copywriters, in the dozens, tying nooses and makeshift scythes out of rejected board-meeting catch phrases, plain in the throughfare of dismal hype lending itself to this very disaster.
+Lowly interns grabbing imaginary cups of coffee from imaginary vendors, terrified in a role play of psychological truce.

-The only person who didn't quite seem so dejected was Milo, who leaning back in her extendible office chair on her desk, decorated in thigh-high knitted socks, seemed like the only sane person in the room.
+The only person who didn't quite seem so dejected was Milo, who leaning back in her extendible office chair on her desk, decorated in thigh-high knitted socks which continued into the outskirts of a pink-lace pantyhose, seemed like the only sane person in the room.

 "Hello stranger.
 Looks like someone decided to rock up to work today.
 I didn't know you liked me that much."